Tener/haskore-guide/doc/goal.markdown

 Goal
 =====

-From now on, I'll be building music pieces used for some musical potential test targeted at children from age 4 to 10.
-Each piece consists of 3 parts, and only one part is different the rest.
+From now on, I'll be building music pieces used for some music-potential test targeted at small children.
+Each piece consists of 3 parts, and only one part is different from the rest.

 As usual, we build a helper that makes two different parts into a single test case